Ergodic properties of boundary actions and Nielsen--Schreier theory: Limit sets and the core

 \subsection{Radial limit set}

 Specializing the type of convergence in the definition of the full limit set (\defref{def:full}) one obtains subsets of $\La$ with various geometric properties.

-\begin{defn} The \emph{radial limit set} $\La^{rad}\subset\pt F$ is the set of all the accumulation points of the sequences of elements of $H$ which stay within bounded distance from a certain geodesic ray in $F$. \end{defn}
+\begin{defn} The \emph{radial limit set} $\La^{rad}\subset\pt F$ is the set of all the accumulation points of the sequences of elements of $H$ which stay inside a tubular neighbourhood of a certain geodesic ray in $F$. \end{defn}

 This definition in combination with \thmref{th:full}(i) implies

 \begin{prop} The radial limit set $\La^{rad}\subset\pt F$ corresponds to the set of paths $\f\in\Paths_o^\infty(X)$ which eventually stay inside the core $X_*$ and do not go to infinity (i.e., $\liminf_n d_X(o,\f(n))<\infty$). \end{prop}